Ralith/openxrs/sys/README.md

   at `openxrs/sys/OpenXR-SDK`).
 2. `cd generator; cargo run --bin generator` to regenerate the `sys` crate.
 3. `cd ..` to go back to the `openxrs` repo root`.
-3. `cargo build && cargo test && cargo fmt` to find any issues that need fixing.
+3. `cargo fmt && cargo build && cargo test` to find any issues that need fixing.